Saint George's Day: In literature

 The 1961 play Andorra by Max Frisch focusses greatly on the (fictionalised) Andorran celebrations of St. George's Day.
 The play begins and ends with references to a ceremonial whitewashing of houses by the town's virgins, again reflecting the day's central theme of purity.

 The 2009 play Jerusalem by Jez Butterworth takes place on St. George's Day, 23 April, also the day of death and estimated birth day of William Shakespeare.

 Lee Sheridan's debut novella St George's Day, set in Maynooth on 23 April 2020, examines the day in the life of a part-time supermarket worker.
-The protagonist, a lazy Theology student, begins noticing parallels between his life and the life of St George.
-As the blurb reads, he must balance "mundane work with meditation, imagination, and a mouthy manager [the Dragon]."